garrettj403/SciencePlots/README.md

       ```

    - You should use the parameter `backend='pgf'` for the `savefig()` to use XeLaTeX instead of PdfLaTeX (this LaTeX engine doesn't work with CJK fonts properly).
 Besides, it can't export the `jpg` format when you use the parameter `backend='pgf'` for the `savefig()`.

+5. Installing SciencePlots within Google Colab, IPython, Jupyter Notebooks, etc.:

+   - After installing SciencePlots within one of these environments, you may need to reload the Matplotlib style library.
+For example:

+      ```python
+      !pip install SciencePlots
+      import matplotlib.pyplot as plt
+      plt.style.reload_library()
+      plt.style.use('science')
+      ```

 SciencePlots in Academic Papers
 -------------------------------